ReddyLab/CRADLE/README.md

      The minimum distance between peaks.
 Peaks distanced less than this value(bp) are merged. default=(fragment size)/ 2

+## How to download covariate files
+We uploaded pre-computed covariates files for human genome (hg19, hg38).
+Those files are required to run "correctBias_stored"
+1. Go to synapse (www.synapse.org)
+2. Register in the synapse.
+(You cannot download the files unless you register)
+3. Search covariate files with SynapseID, syn20369503.

+## How to download human mappability and gquadruplex files
+We liftover mappability files[2] and G-quadruplex files[3] from hg19 to hg38.
+You can download both hg19 and hg38 mappability files and G-quadruplex files.
+1. Go to synapse (www.synapse.org)
+2. Register in the synapse.
+(You cannot download the files unless you register)
+3. Search covariate files with SynapseID, syn20369496.

 ## Tips on running CRADLE
-* We strongly recommend to use correctBias_stored when you have large regions becaus running correctBias might take too long time, especially when fragmen size is more than 500.
-Since little difference in fragment legnth and sequenced length doesn't significantly affect correction power, we recommend to download covariate files from syanpse and run 'correctBias_stored' if you can find fragment legnth and sequenced length that are close to your data.
+* We strongly recommend to use correctBias_stored when you have large regions because running "correctBias" might take too long time, especially when fragmen size is more than 500.
+Little difference in fragment legnth and sequenced length doesn't significantly affect correction power, so we recommend to download covariate files from syanpse and run 'correctBias_stored' if you can find fragment legnth and sequenced length that are close to your data.

 ## References
-* DNAShape
+1) DNAShape <br />
+   Zhou T, Yang L, Lu Y, Dror I, Dantas Machado AC, Ghane T, Di Felice R, Rohs R.DNAshape: a method for the high-throughput prediction of DNA structural features on a genomic scale.
+Nucleic Acids Res.
+2013 Jul;41(Web Server issue):W56-62. <br />
-* Mappability
+2) Mappability <br />
+   Derrien T, Estellé J, Marco Sola S, Knowles DG, Raineri E, Guigó R, Ribeca P. Fast computation and applications of genome mappability.
+PLoS One.
+2012;7(1):e30377. <br />
-* G-quadruplex sturcture
+3) G-quadruplex sturcture <br/>
+   Chambers VS, Marsico G, Boutell JM, Di Antonio M, Smith GP, Balasubramanian S. High-throughput sequencing of DNA G-quadruplex structures in the human genome.Nat Biotechnol.
+2015 Aug;33(8):877-81.<br />